exercism/euphoria/docs/ABOUT.md

 ## Multi-platform

-Euphoria programs run under Windows, Linux, OS/X, FreeBSD, NetBSD, OpenBSD and can be easily ported to any platform supporting GCC.
+Euphoria programs run under Windows, Linux, MacOS, FreeBSD, NetBSD, OpenBSD and can be easily ported to any platform supporting GCC.

 ## Stand-alone